sydneyh9/Blackjack/README.md

 - There is no surrender.

-- There is not splitting.
+- There is no splitting.